cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 Grafana is used to visualize and query:

 - [Jenkins Metrics](https://plugins.jenkins.io/metrics/) that are stored in Prometheus.
-- [Jenkins Tracing via OpenTelemetry](https://plugins.jenkins.io/opentelemetry/) that stored into Grafana Tempo.
+- [Jenkins Tracing via OpenTelemetry](https://plugins.jenkins.io/opentelemetry/) that are stored in Grafana Tempo.

 1. Issue the following command to verify that the CloudBees CI targets are connected to Prometheus: